-- actively listen, without judgement or editing the survivor's narrative; - ask open-ended questions that do not suggest blame or shame; - let the survivor know they are not alone by your presence and words; - tell them you believe them; - thank them for sharing what they have been through with you; - remind them that what happened is not their fault; - ask what they need and help them obtain it; - place small decisions in their hands such as where to go or what to eat to build back up their confidence and trust; and - accompany them, if they desire, to the doctor or other appointments and/or ask them for their consent to direct them to someone (including the Safeguarding Focal Point) who can accompany them if you can't and stay with them until you are able to ensure they are in the company of someone who will ensure their safety and confidentiality.
-Refer to DOT's PSEA and SH Reporting Procedure for DOT employees and associated personnel and DOT's PSEA and SH Complaints Mechanism for beneficiaries for who you can reach out to to help support the victim/survivor.
+- place small decisions in their hands such as where to go or what to eat to build back up their confidence and trust; and - accompany them, if they desire, to the doctor or other appointments and/or ask them for their consent to direct them to someone (including the Safeguarding Focal Point) who can accompany them if you can't and stay with them until you are able to ensure they are in the company of someone who will ensure their safety and confidentiality.
+Refer to DOT's PSEAH and SH Reporting Procedure for DOT employees, implementing partner employees, affiliated personnel, and youth leaders and DOT's PSEAH and SH Complaints Mechanism for participants for who you can reach out to help support the victim/survivor.